fredrik1998/OnlineSoupDelivery/README.md

 ## Built With
 - React - The web framework used.
 - Node and Mongo DB - Used for backend.
-- React Redux  - The main react libary used.
+- React Redux  - The main react library used.

 ### `Instructions`
 1. npm run server (backend)